MirjamKirchner/rob-oliver-data/README.md

 4. Create a folder `./data/out`.
 This is the location where the result files of the pre-processing procedure will be saved to.

-5. To try out the functionalities described section [Pre-processing procedure](#pre-processing-procedure), you may execute the code under the name-main idiom in  `./src/RobHistoricizer.py` with `historicizer_class = "local"`.
+5. To try out the functionalities described in section [Pre-processing procedure](#pre-processing-procedure), you may execute the code under the name-main idiom in  `./src/RobHistoricizer.py` with `historicizer_class = "local"`.
 Note that running the code below with `historicizer_class = "aws"` will throw an error as you do not have any write access to the [S3](https://aws.amazon.com/s3/) bucket where the data is stored.
 If you want to gain a detailed